MegaSear/MegaSear/README.md

 </body>

 <div>
-<p> I'm Vasily and I am a student at Novosibirsk State University </p>
+-<p> I'm Vasily and I am a student at Novosibirsk State University </p>
 </div>

 - <p> 📫 How to reach me </p>